The fastest way to being a great photographer

 Low light can be sometimes the best mood light

-Last night some of the students from PhotogenX were sitting around outside working on the projects they are presenting this morning.
-It was well past sunset, and just the lights from the court were in the background, but we were sitting where if it were not for the light from their laptops, we would be pretty much in the dark.
+Last night, some PhotogenX students were sitting outside working on the projects they are presenting this morning.
+It was well past sunset, and just the lights from the court were in the background, but we were sitting where, if it were not for the light from their laptops, we would be pretty much in the dark.

 Fuji X-E2, 18-55mm, ISO 6400, ƒ/4, 1/13

-It would help if you had a camera with an ISO of 3200 or better.
+It would help to have a camera with an ISO of 3200 or better.
 I shot these on the Fuji X-E2 using AUTO ISO with the peak setting at ISO 6400.

 I opened up the aperture to the widest setting, and since the lens has a variable aperture, as you go to more telephoto, the aperture gets smaller; I was shooting between ƒ/2.8 and ƒ/4.